leotrs/rsm/docs/source/tutorials/bibliography.rst

          title={Art of Computer Programming},
          author={Knuth, Donald E},
          year={2014},
-         publisher={Addison-Wesley}
+         publisher={Addison-Wesley},
+         doi={10.1137/1012065},
         }

    ::

 Much like references, citations always display with a tooltip.
 Similarly, each bibliography item in the generated reference list contains backlinks, also with tooltips, to those places in the manuscript where the item has been cited.
+Finally, RSM will automatically add a link to the DOI of the referenced work, if available.

 .. important::